 Thank you for your interest in our organization

-The Tri-State Brain Aneurysm Support Group was founded to provide brain aneurysm survivors and caregivers with information to assist in navigating the changes and challenges unique to the diagnosis of a ruptured or unruptured aneurysm.
+The Tri-State Brain Aneurysm Support Group was founded in 2002 to help brain aneurysm survivors and caregivers navigate the challenges unique to this life-changing medical condition.

-We provide support, information and and a comfortable place to explore the landscape of learning to not only survive, but thrive, in the face of this sometimes overwhelming diagnosis.
+We offer support, programming, and a comfortable place to explore the landscape of learning in the face of this sometimes overwhelming diagnosis.

-Our support group is a non-profit organization.
-It is run by survivors, family members and friends with help from supportive organizations (notably Mayfield Brain & Spine).
+Our support group is an independent, non-profit organization.
+It is run by survivors, family members and friends, with help from supportive organizations.
 We have no paid employees, no membership dues, no fees.

 The photos below illustrate some of our recent activities -- including monthly meetings, our 2017 Brain Aneurysm Symposium, an Advocacy Day in Washington, D.C. with two national brain aneurysm organizations and volunteers from around the country, a Holiday Social, a painting session at the Contemporary Arts Center, media appearances, and our Third Annual Brain Aneurysm Walk for Awareness.